 Iran Shoots Down U.S. Spy Drone It Says Was In Its Airspace

-Iran's Revolutionary Guard announced Thursday that it had shot down a U.S. drone over its territory, but a U.S. official reportedly says the targeted unmanned aircraft was operating in international airspace.
+Iran's Revolutionary Guard announced Thursday that it had shot down a U.S. drone over its territory to send "a clear message," to America, but a U.S. official tells NPR that the targeted unmanned aircraft was operating in international airspace.

-IRNA quoted Iran's Islamic Revolutionary Guard Corps Thursday as saying it downed an RQ-4 Global Hawk surveillance drone after it entered Iranian airspace around Kouhmobarak district in country's south near the Gulf of Oman.
-The IRGC's media arm, Sepah News, described the craft as a "spy" drone.
+Iran's Islamic Revolutionary Guard Corps said Thursday it downed an RQ-4 Global Hawk surveillance drone that had entered Iranian airspace around Kouhmobarak district in country's south, near the Gulf of Oman.

-Initially, U.S. Navy Capt.
-Bill Urban, a spokesman for the U.S. Central Command, was quoted by The Associated Press as saying: "There was no drone over Iranian territory."
-He told Reuters that "No U.S. aircraft were operating in Iranian airspace today."
+Gen. Hossein Salami, the IRGC commander, was quoted by The Associated Press as saying Iran does "not have any intention for war with any country, but we are ready for war."

-Later however, Reuters and The Associated Press quoted U.S. officials speaking on condition of anonymity, who acknowledged that an American drone was shot down by a surface-to-air missile, but that the incident occurred in international airspace over the Strait of Hormuz.
+U.S. Central Command denied that any drone or aircraft had been operating over Iranian territory when the incident took place, but a U.S. official speaking to NPR on condition of anonymity acknowledged that an American drone was shot down "in international waters."

-It was not immediately clear whether the news agencies were quoting the same individual or two separate officials.
+The AP and Reuters quoted a U.S. official as saying a surface-to-air missile brought down the craft and that the incident occurred over the Strait of Hormuz.

 Iran has shot down a US drone in the southern Hormozgan province, Fars news agency reports https://t.co/Tuf1AaJGtW @Khaaasteh pic.twitter.com/KeEb5fP40Y— Ali Noorani (@ali_noorani_teh) June 20, 2019